nim-lang/Nim/doc/manual.md

     echo "invalid index"
   ```

-The current implementation allows to switch between these different behaviors
+The current implementation allows switching between these different behaviors
 via `--panics:on|off`:option:.
 When panics are turned on, the program dies with a
 panic, if they are turned off the runtime errors are turned into
 exceptions.
 The benefit of `--panics:on`:option: is that it produces smaller binary